-(1) Probioplex.
+- (1) Probioplex.
 This is a powdered product which the label describes as a dietary supplement.
-The sales of this product are subject to tax pursuant to the above regulation.

-- (2) DDS Acidophilus.
+The sales of this product are subject to tax pursuant to the above regulation. - (2) DDS Acidophilus.
 According to the brochure, DDS Acidophilus, when consumed before meals, aids in food digestion and in correcting digestive disorders, is a natural laxative, helps correct lactose intolerance, prevents bad breath, reduces cholesterol, corrects acne problems, and prevents traveler's diarrhea.
-As it is a product for which the label makes specific medicinal claims, sales of DDS Acidophilus adjunct are subject to tax. - health food made from brown rice and the dried juice of the barley plant.
+A it is a product for which the label makes specific medicinal claims, sales of DDS Acidophilus adjunct are subject to tax.

+(3) Barley Essence Barley Powder.
+The brochure indicates that this is a powdered health food made from brown rice and the dried juice of the barley plant.
 It describes the product as "nature's, concentrated whole food, containing Vitamins, Minerals, Amino Acids, active Enzymes, and Chlorophyll for complete balanced nutrition."
 This product is not described on its packaging as a food or dietary supplement or adjunct, nor does it make any medicinal or weight-loss claims.
 We have previously concluded that this product qualifies as a vegetable juice product the sales of which are exempt from tax under Regulation 1602(a)(2).

-JLW:es
+JLW:es 3901I